SC-Levi/boya_tdmpc2/moore-tdmpc/README.md

 ## Example usage

-We provide examples on how to evaluate our provided TD-MPC**2** checkpoints, as well as how to train your own TD-MPC**2** agents, below.
+We provide examples on how to evaluate our provided Moore-TDMPC checkpoints, as well as how to train your own Moore-TDMPC agents, below.

 ### Evaluation